Home

 2006 Denny Hamlin

-Another interesting fact about the racetrack is that it is known as one of very few NASCAR tracks not under the ownership of International Speedway Corporation or Speedway Motorsports, Inc. Instead, it is the Mattioli family, (who also owns South Boston Speedway in Virginia), that has cultivated the raceway to what it is today.
+An interesting fact about the racetrack is that it is one of few NASCAR tracks not under the ownership of International Speedway Corporation or Speedway Motorsports, Inc.

-Through perseverance and determination, the raceway survived and eventually began a rebuilding phase that involved new crash walls, upgraded pavement, and many fan-friendly elements.
 A 150-site motor home park was situated for participants to enjoy.
 An enhanced set of Press Rooms surfaced and a revamped Midway showcased beautiful blue spruces and gazebos.

 A variety of prominent events have taken place at the Pocono Raceway during the history of the track, including the 1974 win for Richard Petty in the inaugural Pocono 500; the 1986 photo finish between Tim Richmond, Ricky Rudd, and Geoff Bodine; and Jeremy Mayfield's 2000 edge over Dale Earnhardt to claim his second NASCAR Cup Series career win.
-Today, the NASCAR Sprint Cup Series is a major attraction of the raceway, which is also home to a variety of sports car and motorcycle clubs, and racing schools.

 Track Details